revione/el-placer-de-saber-js/get-started/ch3.md

 Even though this chapter has gone quite deep on some of the topics, many details have still been entirely skimmed over.
 There's much more to learn here, and the path to that starts with you asking the *right* questions of your code.
 Asking the right questions is a critical skill of becoming a better developer.

-In the final chapter of this book, we're going to briefly look at how JS is divided, as covered across the rest of the *You Don't Know JS Yet* book series.
+In the final chapter of this book, we're going to briefly look at how JS is divided, as covered across the rest of the *I Know JS Yet* book series.
 Also, don't skip Appendix B of this book, which has some practice code to review some of the main topics covered in this book.